brockwc/intro-html-css-remote/README.md

 <a href="http://google.ca">Click me!</a>
 ```

-Attributes follow a consistent format of key-value pairs like this: `attributeName="someValueWeProvide"`
+Attributes follow a consistent format of key-value pairs like this: `attributeName="attributeValue"`

 ### The HTML Shell
 At its most basic, our HTML files will include the following code structure: